 With choices galore for every citizen, housing options in Singapore are definitely no exception.
-Whether you are looking for cheaper accommodation or simply exploring your options before committing to a place, renting a place while you stay here in Singapore may be your best bet when you first arrive.
+Whether you are looking for cheaper accommodation or simply exploring your options before committing to a place, renting a place while you reside here in this city may be your best bet when you first arrive.
 Below, we highlight what you should know about the rental process to help you in your journey in finding the apartment of your dreams.
 Welcome home!

 When To Look For A Place?